benjspitler/benjspitler.github.io/EDPI.md

 ### Website

 The idea behind the Index was not only to collect this data and build a dataset, but also to create an intuitive website that would allow human rights activists, journalists, policymakers, and the general public to interact with the data and understand key insights.
-The [Egypt Death Penalty Index website](https://egyptdeathpenaltyindex.com/) reproduces the underlying dataset in an easily navigable web interface where users can [view, search through, filter, and sort data](https://egyptdeathpenaltyindex.com/index/) regarding individual defendants in death penalty cases or capital trials that have led to death sentences:
+The Egypt Death Penalty Index website reproduces the underlying dataset in an easily navigable web interface where users can [view, search through, filter, and sort data](https://egyptdeathpenaltyindex.com/index/) regarding individual defendants in death penalty cases or capital trials that have led to death sentences:

 <img src="images/EDPI-defendants-screenshot.png?raw=true"/>

-The data is also available to the public for download in its [raw form](https://egyptdeathpenaltyindex.com/download-data).
+The data is available to the public for download in its [raw form](https://egyptdeathpenaltyindex.com/download-data), and users can also access [digital copies of the original court documents we collected](https://egyptdeathpenaltyindex.com/documents/).

 ### Insights

+The concentration of this data in one location allowed us to pull out a number of hitherto unknown facts about Egypt's application of the death penalty:
+-

 ### Impact

+This database is the first of its kind. size of Egypt's death penalty crisis over the past eight years is such that

 ### Analysis